rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

     }
 ```

-Servers can be declared as backups:
+You can declare servers as backups:

 ```bash
     upstream frontservers {